Virginia Cuppaidge: Biography

 Born in Brisbane, Queensland, in 1943, Cuppaidge was the middle child of Russell and Judy Cuppaidge.
 Her father's portrait, painted by Jon Molvig, was shortlisted for the 1959 Archibald Prize.
 Cuppaidge moved to Sydney and earned a Master of Fine Art degree from the Mary White School of Art.
 She lived in New York from 1968 until returning to Australia in 2017 and settled in Newcastle, New South Wales.

 Early career

 Influenced from a young age by her mother, a botanical painter with an interest in textiles, Cuppaidge dabbled with textiles in the 1960s but soon became interested in painting.
 She studied in Sydney with Desiderius Orban, Stanislaus Rapotec, Marea Gazzard, John Olsen and Robert Klippel before moving to New York in 1969.
 Arriving in New York, she called the only contact she had, Australian sculptor Clement Meadmore.
-They became a couple that year and Cuppaidge worked at and Meadmore found Cuppaidge a studio where she began to work on her large-scale geometric abstractions.
+They became a couple that year, and Meadmore found Cuppaidge a studio where she began to work on her large-scale geometric abstractions.